ya0guang/ToyPythonCompiler/README.md

 Please use `run-tests.py` to check our test cases for lambda. use `python run-tests.py <chapter>`
-Where chapter is one of the chapters we've covered in the course: var, conditional, loop, tuple, function, lambda
+Where chapter is one of the chapters we've covered in the course: var, conditional, loop, tuple, function, lambda, bug

+Use keyword all to run them all except for bug

-To test our lambda functionality run `python run-tests.py lambda`
+To test our lambda functionality run `python run-tests.py lambda` To test all functionality run `python run-testes.py all`

+To compile and run all tests at the same time `gcc -c -g -std=c99 runtime.c & python run-tests.py all`

- Note: Certain passes cannot be checked and it will show that they are not successful (starting at select instructions), but just pay attention to the overall output of the program.
+Note: Certain passes cannot be checked (select instructions and onward), but just pay attention to the overall output of the program.
 Also, a detailed output (tracing) can be toggled on or off by commenting line enable_tracing().

+Note2: There are two test cases in the tests/bug directory that fail during run-tests.py.
+We are not certain as to why this is, but when we compile these test cases outside of run-tests.py there is no issue.

 ## Final Project